carwow/restful_resource/README.md

 ## Planned Features

 ### Core

-- has_one, has_many
-  - with different class type
-  - with no class type

-- get_one, get_many, post, put, save
-  - standard url format (e.g. "/offers", "/offers/1010")
-  - custom url, standard format
-  - custom url e.g.
+  - Test that has_many and has_one pick correct class for children (if defined)
+  - Make base_url resilient when missing trailing slash
-  - parameters
+  - Implement http authentication

-- Access result as object

 ### Active record style validation

-### Constraints(mandatory fiedls)
+### Constraints(mandatory fields)